 The Nissan Juke is a fabulous five-door compact crossover that was launched in 2010.
-There is now a second-generation car that oozes class although some of the quirky design cues have been ditched – for better, or worse.
+It is now in its second-generation and a hybrid version has just been added to the mix.

 The goodAttractive rugged design and great to drive

 Nissan has added extra appeal to its UK-designed, developed and manufactured Juke model by introducing hybrid technology to the mix.

 The Juke was first launched in the UK back in 2010 and has gone on to sell more than 340,000 models in its two generations.

 And now, with a keen eye on the future, an alliance with Renault sees the development of the hybrid model for the first time.

 Standard petrol Juke cars are available in trims called Visia, Acenta, N-Connecta, Tekna and Tekna+, but the hybrid model is only on sale from N-Connecta upwards.
 There is also a limited-run Premiere Edition at launch consisting just 750 models.